Apply variables to designs

 - For color, string, and boolean variables, hover over the variable in the relevant right sidebar section, and click the Detach variable icon.

-- For number variables, click into the property field and press Delete / Backspace twice.
+- For number variables, click into the property field and press Delete / Backspace.
 For certain properties, you can also click the Detach variable icon.

 Note: Using on-canvas controls to change an auto layout frame’s padding or gap between items will detach any applied number variables.